stroxler/tapl-reference-impls/tapl-ocaml/ch-10-simplebool/README.md

       De Brujin.
 But I don't think we ever actually do that.

-## More thoughts on De Brujin indexes in substitution-based evaluation
+## More thoughts on De Brujin indexes

+### De Brujin indices in substitution-based evaluation

 I want to highlight the one thing I noticed that didn't jump out to me when I wrote notes on the full untyped lambda calculus: at runtime, the context *only*